C

 5 Coconut Crab Facts

-• The largest terrestrial arthropod: These crabs are the biggest land-dwelling arthropods in the world with a leg span of up to 3.3 feet.
+• The largest terrestrial arthropod: These crabs are the biggest land-dwelling arthropods in the world, with a leg span of up to 3.3 feet.
 They hold a Guinness World Record for the heaviest terrestrial crustacean.
 However, the title for the world’s largest crab goes to the Japanese spider crab with a leg span of up to 12.5 feet.

-• Cannibals: These crabs are not only giants, they also occasionally prey on each other in addition to their other food sources.
+• Cannibals: These crabs are not only giants, but they also occasionally prey on each other in addition to their other food sources.

 • They eat coconuts: True to their name, these crabs climb trees to reach coconuts or find them lying on the ground.
 After breaking them open with their claws, they feast on the white flesh inside.